-Doctors aren't sure if higher levels of vitamin D bring fewer flare-ups and help your lungs work better.
+Doctors aren't sure if raising low levels of vitamin D to normal causes fewer flare-ups and helps your lungs work better.
 In some studies it does.
 In others, it doesn't.

-Your doctor will probably want to check your vitamin D levels.
-They may suggest supplements if yours are below normal.
+Your doctor may want to check your vitamin D levels and suggest supplements if required.

 If you have COPD, you may have trouble sleeping.
 There's mixed research on whether melatonin can help.
-Some studies say it helps make it easier to breathe, so it's easier to sleep.
+Some studies say melatonin makes it easier for people to breathe, along with helping them to sleep.